albarsil/bert-textclassification/README.md

 ### src
 Module containing classes and helper functions.
-To build a production-grade inference server in the container, we use the following libraries to simplify the service:
+We use the following libraries to create a production ready inference server container:

 1. __nginx__ : https://www.nginx.com/
 2. __gunicorn__ : https://gunicorn.org/
 3. __flask__ https://flask.palletsprojects.com/en/

 When SageMaker starts a container, it invokes the container with an argument of __train__ or __serve__.
-We configure this container so that the argument is treated as the command that the container executes.
-When training, it will run the included __train__ program, and when __serve__ it will run the __serve__ program.
+We configure this container to receive the operation as an argument that will be executed.
+The scripts on source folders are the following:

 * __api.py__: The API interface with methods.
-* __train__: The main model training program.
+* __train__: The main model training script.
 When building your own algorithm, you will edit it to include your training code.
 * __serve__: the wrapper that starts the inference server.
 In most cases, you can use this file as is.
 * __wsgi.py__: The startup shell for individual server workers.
-This only needs to be changed if you changed where predictor.py is located or named.
+This only needs to be changed if you changed where predictor.py is located or if it was renamed.
-* __predictor.py__: This is the file that you modify with the business rules in the algorithm inference.
+* __predictor.py__: This is the file where you can include your business rules before or after the model inference.
-* __nginx.conf__: The configuration of the nginx server that manages the many workers.
+* __nginx.conf__: The configuration of the nginx server.

 ### tests
 Contains test files for model functions or code and specific business rule cases.
 You can run local tests with `pytest -v`.